Montoya/foxtales-guide/studio.md

 # The Studio

 Every writer deserves great tools.
 Even you!
-Soon you will have access to The Studio.
-Patience is rewarded :sparkles:
+You can get started writing your own stories with the [FoxTales Studio](https://foxtales.vercel.app).
+See you there!